The Bankruptcy Center of John D. Raymond logo

 The Bankruptcy Center of John D. Raymond Review

 The Bankruptcy Center of John D. Raymond is a legal practice based in San Francisco that has served over 20,000 clients seeking debt relief and financial fresh starts.
 Founded by attorney John D. Raymond, the firm operates with a paralegal support team (Allan H. Rosenthal listed) and serves clients throughout the Bay Area including Oakland, Berkeley, Richmond, Marin, and surrounding counties.
-The firm positions itself as a specialized bankruptcy practice with deep expertise in consumer and business insolvency law.
+The firm positions itself as a listed bankruptcy practice with deep experience context in consumer and business insolvency law.

 The firm offers comprehensive bankruptcy filing services including Chapter 7 bankruptcy (debt elimination), Chapter 13 bankruptcy (debt reorganization), foreclosure avoidance, repossession prevention, tax debt elimination, wage garnishment relief, and creditor harassment cessation.
 They also handle student loan bankruptcy implications, car loan modifications, medical debt, and personal property retention strategies.
 Notably, they advertise the ability to file bankruptcy in the same meeting as the initial consultation and offer flexible meeting options including evenings, weekends, and remote consultations.